notquiteamonad/date_time/CONTRIBUTING.md

 ## Issues and Feedback Process

--   If you spot any issues with the project, feel free to add an issue in the GitHub issue tracker.
+-   If you spot any issues with the project or wish to request any new features, feel free to add an issue in the GitHub issue tracker.
 -   You can also use the issue tracker to leave feedback which I'll respond to if required.

 ## Pull Request Process